Ouargla: Historical Ouargla

-According to Ibn Khaldun the town was founded by Banu Wargla who, accompanied by sections of the Maghrawa and Banu Ifran, left the Tlemcen region and founded Ouargla.
+According to Ibn Khaldun, the town was founded by Banu Wargla who, accompanied by sections of the Maghrawa and Banu Ifran, left the Tlemcen region and founded Ouargla.
 These Berbers of Ouarghla then embraced Ibadi doctrines, which later made the town an attractive refuge for the citizens of Tahert.

 In the 11th century, Banu Hilal, an Arab tribe living between Nile and Red Sea, settled in Tunisia, Tripolitania (western Libya) and Constantinois (eastern Algeria) which was Ouargla party.
+After his vassality to the Ottoman Empire with a recognised autonomy since 1555, the area was conquered in 1855 by the French.
 In the 19th century, the town was known for being on a caravan route to the south, and a starting point for exploring the southern Sahara.

 Modern Ouargla

 The city was a significant tourist attraction until the civil unrest of the 1990s.
 Many tourists shopped for sand roses at the souk l'ehjar, the old rock market.
-The souq, or market, had many traditional shops filled with antiquities, traditional crafts, and local items - from dresses to stuffed lizards.
-The area across from these shops was used to display sand roses, mineral specimens, of all sizes and shapes.
-The market has gone through a renovation process.
+The souq, or market, had many traditional shops filled with antiques, traditional crafts, and various local items ranging from dresses to stuffed reptiles.
+The area across from these shops was used to display sand roses and mineral specimens of all sizes and shapes.
+The market has since gone through a renovation process.